 The result above represents your taxable wages.
 The same calculation would be made for each type of tax applicable to the employee before applying the tax calculation for the employee’s withholding amounts.

 To learn more tips and advice on payroll & tax processing, read Optimum’s Payroll Blog.
-To automate and make payroll even easier, request a free demonstration of Optimum Payroll Software and see how it can improve your process today.
+To automate and make payroll even easier, request a free demo of Optimum Payroll Software and see how it can improve your process today.